-- If the reader is asking himself these questions, then it's time to do some editing!
+If the reader is asking themself these questions, then it's time to do some editing!

-- Experiment and try it for yourself, or ask a friend.
-There's no better way to experience success then actively attempt through your own instructions.
-If everything truly makes sense, then you should have no problem solving the task through your own words.
+- Experiment and try it for yourself or ask a friend.
+There's no better way to experience success than to actively attempt your process through your own instructions.
+If everything truly makes sense, then you should have no problem solving the task using your own words.
 Even better, ask a peer to try it through your words to get an outside point of view.